Luke14-lj/TableauProject/README.md

 The dashboard provides actionable insights for tourism authorities, and policymakers to make data-driven decisions.

-#Objectives
+# Objectives
+# *.
 Analyze visitor trends over time
-Identify top-performing nationalities
-Evaluate revenue generation
-Monitor overstay risks and compliance issues
-Provide business recommendations